ReflectionHLE/ReflectionHLE/README.md

 executables for DOS, including bugs, at least if it's not too difficult (e.g., anything that highly depends on the memory layout).

 Note that there may still be some differences from vanilla Keen.
-As of this version, you don't need to execute a separate "START" file in order to play the shareware release (v1.13).
-But you can emulate the behaviors of skipping this in the original release, i.e., get a message telling you should type START, by adding the /detour command line argument, e.g., typing "chocolate-kdreams-shar.exe /detour" in a command prompt on Windows.
+As of this version, you don't need to execute a separate "START" file in order to play from a shareware release.
+But you can emulate the behaviors of skipping this in the original release, i.e., get a message telling you should type START, by adding the /detour command line argument, e.g., typing "chocolate-kdreams-shar113.exe /detour" in a command prompt on Windows.
 This is, by the way, the exact opposite of the behaviors of the original.

-This port consists of two executables, each of them being compatible with a different version of Keen Dreams.
-The original releases supported by the port are CGA v1.05 and Shareware (EGA) v1.13.
+This port consists of four executables, each of them being compatible with a different version of Keen Dreams.
+The original releases supported by the port, using source codes for them, are Shareware (EGA) v1.13, CGA v1.05, Registered (EGA) v1.93 and Shareware (EGA) v1.20.

 Note that this port does not come with a copy of the game, which is required.
-As of today (October 9 2014) you can download the Shareware release, v1.13, from one of a few places online, at the least.
+As of today (October 11 2014) you can download the Shareware release, v1.13, from one of a few places online, at the least.
 A couple of links for reference:

 http://cd.textfiles.com/megagames2/GAMES/APOGEE/KEENDR13.ZIP